 10. Grey Cross Spider

 The gray cross spider is the most common type found in Wisconsin.
-It likes to live in dark places to be found under logs and stones and inside buildings.
+It likes to live in dark places, under logs and stones, and inside buildings.

 These types of spiders in Wisconsin are harmless and will not attack people.
 However, they can be a nuisance due to their large size and web-building habits.

-The gray cross spider is considered one of the world’s most harmless spiders because it does not have any venom that can harm humans.
+The gray cross spider is considered one of the world’s most harmless spiders because it has no venom that can harm humans.

-The only problem with this type of spider in Wisconsin is that it builds webs near doors and around windows where they may become an annoyance to people entering or exiting houses.
+The only problem with this type of spider in Wisconsin is that it builds webs near doors and around windows, which may annoy people entering or exiting houses.

 11. Striped Fishing Spider